Law broker

-In Australia, Canada and New Zealand, a law broker is a professional that assists individuals who are searching for a lawyer.
+In Australia, Canada and New Zealand, a law broker or legal brokerage is a professional that assists individuals who are searching for a lawyer.
 A law broker will analyze an individual's case or legal issue and provide a customized referral to an appropriate lawyer.
 Some common factors that a law broker will consider are a lawyer's experience level, success rate, reputation, and quality of service.
 A law broker will often review legal publications, court decisions, and rely upon a network of legal contacts to provide an objective, customized referral to a client.

-The person who coined the term "law broker" was an Australian solicitor Dr. Yuri Rapoport of Kohen Rapoport Group.
-He started the world's first law broking firm "Prime Law Brokers" in 1996, which paved the way for the development of the private-sector legal referral industry in Australia, New Zealand and United Kingdom.
+An Australian solicitor Dr. Yuri Rapoport of Kohen Rapoport Group started the world's first law broking firm "Prime Law Brokers" in 1996.
+The law broking firm of Terry Bramham also existed in Melbourne in 1996.

+The development of the private-sector legal referral industry in Australia, New Zealand and United Kingdom has occurred.

 Fees

 In most circumstances, a law broker does not charge a fee to a client but rather obtains a referral fee from the lawyer.